oisintohak/The-Drum-School---MS1/README.md

 After my mid-project session with my mentor I had the following changes left to implement:
 - Space the address over 2 lines in footer
-- Add vertical space around the intro text above the lesson cards on the home page, with a headng above the cards and push the 'find out more' buttons to the bottom of the lesson cards
+- Add vertical space around the intro text above the lesson cards on the home page, with a heading above the cards and push the 'find out more' buttons to the bottom of the lesson cards
 - Add a testimonial slider with a header below the lesson cards on the home page
 - Add call to action text to book now button above footer
 - Move the email and phone beside the home address in the footer and increase the size of the social links